 A strategy that’s really great for trending markets for example, is not going to be effective when markets are trading in the middle of a range.

-Now this might seem obvious, but it’s the higher time frame to your own that will drive your setups and it’s not always easy to extricate yourself from the weeds when you’re in the thick of a volatile trading session.
+This might seem obvious, but it’s the higher time frame to your trading time frame that will drive your setups and it’s not always easy to extricate yourself from the weeds when you’re in the thick of a volatile trading session.

 And here’s where market preparation comes in.